Fliplet/fliplet-cli/docs/API/fliplet-datasources.md

 The cursor is an array with the results.
 It also supports the following properties, which can be overridden at any time:

 - `limit`: The page size (number of records per page).
 - `offset`: The current offset of records from the first page.
-This is 0 while the first page.
+This is 0 for the first page.
 - `currentPage`: The current page number.
 - `isFirstPage` Whether the current page is the first one of the dataset.
 - `isLastPage`: Whether the current page is the last one of the dataset.